Soccer Books for Dads and Lionel Messi’s Hat Trick

 Argentina versus Brazil (from a mom’s perspective)

-I am not particularly knowledgable about soccer.
+I am not particularly knowledgeable about soccer.
 I just know that Lionel Messi is the greatest soccer player that ever lived and that he’s also a great role model for my kids.
-He’s polite, soft spoken and modest, all qualities I admire in my athletic superstars.
+He’s polite, soft-spoken, and modest, all qualities I admire in my athletic superstars.
 He does good work for charities too!

 I am a soccer mom with many carpools to show for it.
 When PickyKidPix missed the new town club team, we thought our trip was well-timed to get her out of the dumps.
 Finally, fingers crossed, she would see her soccer hero in action.
 The drive started early at 7 a.m. and the kids did not sleep the 3 hours to our hotel next to the MetLife Stadium.
 And we honestly didn’t know that it was the Argentinian Nation Team’s hotel as well.
 We got a few glimpses of Messi on the guarded off 2nd floor as he posed for photos but he was pretty much sequestered off.